M.S., M.Phil., Ph.D.

 A typical program of study includes twelve courses taken during the first four terms, and must include the core courses listed below:

-Computational Methods in Astrophysics and Geophysics (ASTR 520), Observational Astronomy (ASTR 555), Interstellar Matter and Star Formation (ASTR 560), either Stellar Populations (ASTR 510) or Stellar Astrophysics (ASTR 550), and either Galaxies (ASTR 530) or The Evolving Universe (ASTR 565).
+The Physics of Astrophysics (ASTR 500), Computational Methods in Astrophysics and Geophysics (ASTR 520), Observational Astronomy (ASTR 555), Interstellar Matter and Star Formation (ASTR 560), either Stellar Populations (ASTR 510) or Stellar Astrophysics (ASTR 550), and either Galaxies (ASTR 530) or The Evolving Universe (ASTR 565).

 Students must take any additional course that their supervisors require even after their fourth term.
 In addition, all students, regardless of their term of study, have to attend Responsible Conduct in Research for Physical Scientists (PHYS 590) during the spring of their first year as stipulated by the National Science Foundation for all students and for all postdoctoral researchers funded by the NSF.
 Students are also required to attend Professional Seminar (ASTR 710) every term.
 Note that ASTR 710 may not be used to fulfill the twelve-course requirement.